oshaughnessy/sierramountainll/_pages/sponsors.md

 ---

-Many, many thanks to our Sierra Mountain Little Leagues sponsors!
+Many, many thanks to our Sierra Mountain Local Leagues sponsors!

 We offer 2 types of sponsorships, for fields and teams.